renatomarinho/laravel-page-speed/README.md

 ```
 ### Laravel 5.5 and up

-You don't have to do anything else, this package uses Package Auto-Discovery's feature, and should be available as soon as you install it via Composer.
+You don't have to do anything else, this package uses the Package Auto-Discovery feature, and should be available as soon as you install it via Composer.

 ### Laravel 5.4 or 5.3